In the green of the grass…in the smell of the sea…

-After Trader Joe’s and Whole Foods and pre-made frozen lunches, the three of us snuggled on my couch while Everett took his afternoon nap (which was exceptionally long) and watched home movies back from 1992 to 2005ish.
-We laughed and cried and talked and argued about what we watched, what we heard, and how we felt.
+After Trader Joe’s, and Whole Foods, and boxed frozen lunches, the three of us snuggled on my couch, watching home movies back from 1992-2005ish.
+And thankfully, Everett took an exceptionally long afternoon nap, so I had the freedom to relax.
+The three of us laughed and cried and talked and argued about what we watched, what we heard, and how we felt.

 It was special.

-For Christmas, Terri had all of the dvd’s copied for us four kids, so now I have my very own collection.
-It truly was the best present.
+For Christmas, Terri made copies of the home videos for us four kids, so now I have my very own collection.
+It was truly the best present.

-Now there are tears welling up in my eyes and my stomach feels tight, right across through my belly button and down into my gut.
-Because seeing your expressions and hearing your voice makes me remember just how beautiful and vibrant and FUN you really were.
+Now there are tears in my eyes and my stomach feels tight, right across my belly button and down into my center.
+Because seeing your expressions and hearing your voice makes me remember just how beautiful and vibrant and fun you really were.

 You know, I’d cross the earth ten times over just to see you once again.

-I have kept journals the past ten years, and I know you know that because you used to read some of them when I was younger, particularly the first one I started as a freshman in high school.
-I hid it under my mattress and you weren’t so good at putting it back in its exact position.
+I have written through twenty-three papered journals, a detail I know you know, because you used to read some of them when I was younger, particularly the first one I started as a freshman in high school.
+I kept it hidden under my mattress, and you weren’t so good at replicating its exact position.

 January 27, 2008

 Then I called my best friend Stephanie and she came over a few hours later.
-I was sitting on the floor and she came up the stairs and sat there with me, holding me and talking and crying.
+I was still sitting on the floor and she came up the stairs and sat there with me, holding me and talking and crying.
 She brought her things to stay the night.
-Before we fell asleep, I asked her if we could say a prayer together, so we did, laying beside one another in my bed.
-We got up the next morning and got ready for school together.
-I was glad I didn’t have to do that by myself.
-But once we got to school, the whole senior high was getting out at 10:15 because of a water line break or something like that.
-I got home and went to the hospital.
-Grandma and Papap drove Allison and I.
+Before we fell asleep, I asked her if we could say a prayer together, so we did, lying beside one another in my bed.

-That between time, from your diagnosis in January to your death in August feels like a dream when I remember it/read about it.
-You were so suddenly so sick, and then remember how you improved?
-You ate clean foods and continued your chemo and were happy.
-And I don’t think you were faking it either.
-We all believed you would be healthy again–I felt like our family was in the clear, so to speak.
+That between time, from your diagnosis in January, to your death in August, feels like a figment of my imagination when I remember or read about it.
+You were sick so quickly, and then remember how you improved?
+You ate clean foods, continued your chemo, and we were all full of unencumbered happiness, trusting you’d be healthy again.

 And then came that last beach vacation with just the six of us.
-I think that was the last time we were all together, tucked away in that innocence.
-At least us kids still were.
+I think that was the last time we were all together, tucked away in a certain kind of innocence.

-One night before we went out to dinner, you and I were in the master bathroom of the beach house finishing getting ready.
-You put on a blue and white tie dye dress (the hippy clothes were coming back then) with white heels.
-I argued with you, explaining how you can’t wear heels with tie dye–that you have to wear a flip flop or some kind of relaxed sandal.
+One night before we went out to dinner, you and I were in the master bathroom of the beach house, finishing getting ready.
+You put on a blue and white tie dye dress (the bohemian clothes were starting to come back then) with white heels.
+I argued with you, explaining how you can’t wear heels with tie dye, that you have to wear a flip-flop or some kind of relaxed sandal.
 You took my advice and we all headed out to this seafood restaurant that was on the water.
 They served sweet honey rolls.

 The thought of something happening to me and having to leave Everett, feels so absolutely scary, my mind can’t even comprehend it.
 Or the thought of being pulled away from Chris is equally frightening.
 Thinking how lost he would be…how sad he would be…how I know he’d try desperately to pick up the pieces with Everett and our house and dinners and plans and all the love I gave that was just gone.